sedol1339/files/papers.md

 Zhang, Y., Park, D. S., Han, W., Qin, J., Gulati, A., Shor, J., ...Wu, Y. (2021).
 BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition. arXiv, 2109.13226.
 Retrieved from https://arxiv.org/abs/2109.13226v3

 Algayres, R., Ricoul, T., Karadayi, J., Laurençon, H., Zaiem, S., Mohamed, A., ...Dupoux, E. (2022).
 DP-Parse: Finding Word Boundaries from Raw Speech with an Instance Lexicon. arXiv, 2206.11332.
 Retrieved from https://arxiv.org/abs/2206.11332v1

+Berrebbi, D., Shi, J., Yan, B., Lopez-Francisco, O., Amith, J. D., & Watanabe, S. (2022).
+Combining Spectral and Self-Supervised Features for Low Resource Speech Recognition and Translation. arXiv, 2204.02470.
+Retrieved from https://arxiv.org/abs/2204.02470v2

+    - Spectral features (SF) such as log Mel-filterbanks could be more robust to domain shifts than self-supervised (SSL) features, since the majority of SSL models are trained using English speech only.
+    - We combine SF and SSL representations through learnable fusions (linear, convolutional and co-attention based combinations).
+    - We obtained strong improvements over ASR and ST datasets compared with the SSL baseline.
+Our models performances are strong for both in-domain and out-of-domain scenarios.
+    - We also propose a MoE-based technique that enables quantifying the domain shift between the SSL training data and the target language resources.
+For example, Arabic model uses HuBERT and FBANK with similar weights, but Totonac (a rare language) model seems to rely at more than 80% on FBANK features.

 Borgholt, L., Havtorn, J. D., Edin, J., Maaløe, L., & Igel, C. (2022).
 A Brief Overview of Unsupervised Neural Speech Representation Learning. arXiv, 2203.01829.
 Retrieved from https://arxiv.org/abs/2203.01829v1